defneyanartas/Tripping_SNPs/README.md

 nohup cat to_be_extracted.txt | while read line; do echo $line > extract.txt; plink --bfile Eurasian --extract extract.txt --recode --out $line --noweb ; done &
 ```
 Get the annotation file from course page and name it "Eurasian.anno"

+The files created in PLINK are too large and will not be tracked or pushed to github but the binary files and annotation file is provided in the "1.Data" directory so the files necessary for the program to run can be created by following the PLINK command I have written.

 ## 2. Programs